Return to School - Your Questions Answered

 - Water fountains can be used to refill water bottles if practical, but students and staff should not be drinking directly from any water fixtures; individual water bottles should be used instead.

-As long as students are wearing masks and adhering to all CDC layered prevention strategies, evidence suggests that 3 feet is a sufficient physical distance for students to stay healthy and lessen risk of virus transmission in most circumstances.
+As long as students are wearing masks and adhering to all CDC layered prevention strategies, evidence suggests that three (3) feet is a sufficient physical distance for students to stay healthy and lessen risk of virus transmission in most circumstances.

-Please discuss the importance of maintaining social distance with your child.
-It is important for children to understand that common interactions (holding hands, hugs, high-fives, sitting close to other students) are not allowed when social distancing.
-School officials will do their best to remind students of the need to maintain social distancing.
-That said, parents should recognize that maintaining social distancing will be challenging for many students and that mishaps are likely to occur among students when school officials are not present.
+Parent/Child Discussions - Please discuss the importance of maintaining physical distance with your child.
+It is important for children to understand that common interactions (holding hands, hugs, high-fives, sitting close to other students) are not allowed when physical distancing.
+School officials also will do their best to remind students of the need to maintain physical distancing.
+That said, parents should recognize that maintaining physical distancing will be challenging for many students and that mishaps are likely to occur among students when school officials are not present.

 Answers to frequent questions about Child Find, evaluations, reevaluations, eligibility, IEPs, 504 Plans, and special education instruction.
 Find out more.